julwilke/julwilke/README.md

 ## Hi there 👋
-👨‍🎓  I'm currently studying "Applied Artificial Intelligence" at Soutwestphalia University of Applied Sciences
+👨‍🎓  I'm currently studying the masters degree "Applied Artificial Intelligence" at Soutwestphalia University of Applied Sciences
-🛠  I work as a PLC-Programmer in special machine construction
+🛠  I work as a PLC-Programmer in special machine construction 🎓 B.Eng.
+Mechatronics